 Fair values of the financial assets and liabilities listed above are determined using inputs that use as their basis readily observable market data that are actively quoted and are validated through external sources, including third-party pricing services and brokers.
 The foreign currency forward contracts represent gains and losses on derivative contracts, which is the net difference between the U.S. dollar value to be received or paid at the contracts' settlement date and the U.S. dollar value of the foreign currency to be sold or purchased at the current forward exchange rate.
+The interest rate swap contract represents gains and losses on the derivative contract, which is the net difference between the fixed interest to be paid and variable interest to be received over the term of the contract based on current market rates.
 The fair value of the trust owned life insurance ("TOLI") policies held by the Rabbi Trust is based on the cash-surrender value of the life insurance policies, which are invested primarily in mutual funds and a separately managed fixed income fund.
-These investments are in the same funds and purchased in substantially the same amounts as the selected investments of participants in the Under Armour, Inc. Deferred Compensation Plan (the "Deferred Compensation Plan are recorded at amounts due to participants, based on the fair value of participants' selected investments.
+These investments are initially made in the same funds and purchased in substantially the same amounts as the selected investments of participants in the Under Armour, Inc. Deferred Compensation Plan (the "Deferred Compensation Plan are recorded at amounts due to participants, based on the fair value of participants' selected investments.

-The nonrecourse loan that the Company assumed in connection with the acquisition of its corporate headquarters had a carrying value of \$37.8 million and \$38.2 million as of June 30, 2012 and December 31, 2011, respectively.
-The carrying value of the Company's long term debt approximated its fair value as of June 30, 2012 and December 31, 2011.
-The fair value of the Company's long term debt was estimated based upon interest rates for similar instruments (Level 2 input).
+The carrying value of the Company's long term debt approximated its fair value as of March 31, 2014 and 2013.
+The fair value of the Company's long term debt was estimated based upon quoted prices for similar instruments (Level 2 input).

-7. Stock-Based Compensation
+6. Stock-Based Compensation

-In February 2012, 0.9 million performance-based restricted stock units were awarded to certain officers and key employees under the 2005 Plan.
-The performance-based restricted stock units have vesting that is tied to the achievement of a certain combined annual operating income target for 2013 and 2014.
-Upon the achievement of the combined operating income target, 50% of the restricted stock units will vest on February 15, 2015 and the remaining 50% will vest on February 15, 2016.
-If certain lower levels of combined operating income for 2013 and 2014 are achieved, fewer or no restricted stock units will vest at that time and one year later, and the remaining restricted stock units will be forfeited.
-As of June 30, 2012, the Company had not begun recording stock-based compensation expense for these performance-based restricted stock units as the Company determined the achievement of the combined operating income targets was not probable.
-The Company will assess the probability of the achievement of the operating income targets at the end of each reporting period.
-If it becomes probable that the performance targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded since the grant date.
-Additional stock based compensation of up to \$3.4 million would have been recorded during the six months ended June 30, 2012 for these performance-based restricted stock units had the achievement of these operating income targets been deemed probable.
+In February 2014, 0.4 million performance-based restricted stock units were awarded to certain officers and key employees under the Company's Amended and Restated 2005 Omnibus Long-Term Incentive Plan.
+The awards have vesting conditions tied to the achievement of certain combined annual operating income targets for 2014 and 2015.
+Upon the achievement of the targets, one third of the restricted stock units will vest each in February 2016, February 2017 and February 2018.
+If certain lower levels of combined operating income for 2014 and 2015 are achieved, fewer or no restricted stock units will vest and the remaining restricted stock units will be forfeited.
+The Company deemed the achievement of certain combined operating income targets at the end of each reporting period.
+If it becomes probable that any remaining performance targets related to these performance-based restricted stock units will be achieved, a cumulative adjustment will be recorded as if ratable stock-based compensation expense had been recorded since the grant date.
+Additional stock based compensation of up to \$1.1 million would have been recorded during the three months ended March 31, 2014, for these performance-based restricted stock units had the achievement of the remaining operating income targets been deemed probable.